remotelock/hiring-frontend-template/README.md

 The goal of this challenge is to show familiarity with frontend development concepts and ecosystem as well as good general programming patterns.
 As such, we feel the following are important:

-- Clean, readable, maintainable and well-organized code
+- Clarity/Readability: Is the intent of the code obvious?
+Are things named appropriately?
+Please void overly clever solutions.
+- Maintainability: How flexible is the code?
+- The UI is organized in terms of components
 - Responsive, mobile-first pages.
 The web app should adapt to mobile and desktop screen sizes.
 - The toggle in the device tile should work and maintain the state and cause other details in the tile to update.
 - Code should use React to render the UI
+- The body of the pull request gives a high level overview of your solution

+# Bonus points

-  Use React Native **only if you want and are profficient on it**, in which case it doesn't need to be responsive to support desktop view.
+- Use React Native **only if you want and are profficient on it**, in which case it doesn't need to be responsive to support desktop view.
+- The submission includes unit or integration tests

 # What's Not Important